-A review of all 20th century sightings, catches, and strandings of North Pacific right whales was conducted by Brownell et al. (2001).
+A review of all 20th-century sightings, catches, and strandings of North Pacific right whales was conducted by Brownell et al. (2001).
 Data from this review were subsequently combined with historical whaling records to map the known distribution of the species (Fig. 1; Clapham et al. 2004, Shelden et al. 2005).
-Although whaling records initially indicated that right whales ranged across the entire North Pacific north of 35°N and occasionally as far south as 20°N (Scarff 1986, 1991; Fig. 1), recent analysis shows a pronounced longitudinally bimodal distribution (Josephson et al. 2008a).
-Before right whales in the North Pacific were heavily exploited commercial by whalers, concentrations were found in the Gulf of Alaska, eastern Aleutian Islands, south-central Bering Sea, Sea of Okhotsk, and Sea of Japan (Braham and Rice 1984).
+Although whaling records initially indicated that right whales ranged across the entire North Pacific north of 35°N and occasionally as far south as 20°N (Fig. 1; Scarff 1986, 1991), recent analysis shows a pronounced longitudinally bimodal distribution (Josephson et al. 2008a).
+Before right whales in the North Pacific were heavily exploited commercial by concentrations were found in the Gulf of Alaska, eastern Aleutian Islands, south-central Bering Sea, Sea of Okhotsk, and Sea of Japan (Braham and Rice 1984).
 An analysis conducted on the North Pacific right whale fishery by Josephson et al. (2008b) showed that within the course of a decade (1840s), right whale abundance was severely depleted, particularly in the eastern portion of their range.
-Following large illegal catches (1962-1968) by the U.S.S.R.
+Following large illegal catches (primarily from 1962 to 1968) by the U.S.S.R.
 (Ivashchenko and Clapham 2012, Ivashchenko et al. 2013), only 82 sightings of right whales in the entire eastern North Pacific were reported from 1962 to 1999, with the majority of these occurring in the Bering Sea and adjacent areas of the Aleutian Islands (Brownell et al. 2001).
-Additional sightings have been reported as far south as central Baja California and as far east as Yakutat Bay and Vancouver Island in the eastern North Pacific, as far south as Hawaii in the central North Pacific, and as far north as the sub-Arctic waters of the Bering Sea and Sea of Okhotsk in the summer (Herman et al. 1980; Rowntree et al. 1980; Berzin and Doroshenko 1982; Salden and Mickelsen 1999; Brownell et al. 2001; J. Ford, Department of Fisheries and Oceans, BC, Canada, pers. comm., 28 October 2013).
+Additional sightings have been reported as far south as central Baja California and as far east as Yakutat Bay and Vancouver Island in the eastern North Pacific, as far south as Hawaii in the central North Pacific, and as far north as the subarctic waters of the Bering Sea and Sea of Okhotsk in the summer (Herman et al. 1980, Rowntree et al. 1980, Berzin and Doroshenko 1982, Salden and Mickelsen 1999, Brownell et al. 2001, Ford et al. 2016).
 However, most right whale sightings in the past 20 years have occurred in the southeastern Bering Sea, with a few in the Gulf of Alaska, near Kodiak, Alaska (Waite et al. 2003; Shelden et al. 2005; Wade et al. 2011a, 2011b).